martinha1909/Hassner/coding_standards.md

     1.4 Classes name should match with filename (i.e class called "Hassner" should have file Hassner.php)

+    1.5 all instance, function name, class, and class constants are in mixed case with a lowercase first letter.
+Internal words start with capital letters.

 2. Formatting:

     2.1 Indentation should all be used with tabs (no spaces)